jssimporter/python-jss/README.md

 =================
 The wrapper prevents you from trying to delete object types that can't be deleted, and from POSTing to objects that can't be created.
-It does zero validation on any JSSObjectTemplate or JSSObject xml prior to POST or PUT operations.
+It does zero validation on any xml prior to POST or PUT operations.
 However, the JSS handles all of this nicely, and ElementTree should keep you from creating improperly formatted XML.
+If you get an exception, chances are good the structure of the XML is off a bit.

 The JSS also handles filling in missing information pretty well.
 For example, in a policy scope, if you provide the id of a computer to scope to, it will add